oliverpetschick/vtfalte/README.md

 ### TODO
-* Restructure JSON data to map images with their creators
-* Link in Galery Image to Atlas position
+* Link from Gallery to Atlas
-* Make images load faster (lazy loading)